Simple Overview of the 4 Common Techniques for Protein Purification

 Proteins are purified in a few different ways, with distinct purification approaches solving unique challenges depending on the specific protein being purified and the application that it is being purified for.

-Understanding the differences between each protein purification technique, and even knowing what the list of those techniques even are can be a bit of a challenge.
+Understanding the differences between each protein purification technique, and even knowing what the list of those techniques are can be a bit of a challenge.

 In this article we will take a broad look at these protein